Sunday, July 31, 2005

 Saturday, July 09, 2005

 So I picked up some lunch then drove to a parking lot very near the old-fashioned movie theater I have told you about.
 From the outside, the theater is just a squat, white, non-descript building.
-It is the inside which grabs your collar and whisks you away to the 1940's.
-Like many things in this life, if you judge that theater only from the outside, you'll miss every wonderful thing about it on the inside.
+It's the inside which grabs your collar and whisks you away to the 1940's.
+Like many things in this life, if you judge that theater only from the outside, you'll miss every wonderful thing about it.

-Anyway, I sat in a parking lot very near there because there are huge green trees across the street and only a couple houses.
-I sat there and thought, "How do some people live without trees and woods, especially the kind which go-rainbow in Autumn?
-It's hard for me to dream while I am looking at buildings in a city like the one I visited today--that's why I took my lunch to that parking lot--to watch the trees and dream at noon on a Saturday morning.
+Anyway, I sat in a parking lot very near there because of huge green trees across the street and only a couple houses.
+I thought, "How do some people live without trees and woods, especially the kind which go-rainbow in Autumn?
+It's hard for me to dream while I am looking at buildings in a city like the one I visited today so I took my lunch to that parking lot--to watch the trees and dream at noon on a Saturday morning.

 Often I think about what it is that really makes me safe--it's not the locks on my doors and windows at home--not really.
 If some lunatic was determined to break into my home, he could probably find a way.
 Same goes for my car.

-Yet, if the center of His will someday takes me to an unsafe place, I will trust Him there, too.
-No matter what happens.
-I just pray that I'll always live my life ready to leave it in a second... and leave it without any loose ends and regrets.
+Yet, if the center of His will someday takes me to an unsafe place, I'll trust Him there, also, and may I always live my life ready to leave it in a second, without loose ends and regrets.

-And in the meantime... that I'll just know in my heart that I am safe and loved wherever I may go.
+And in the meantime, that my heart will know I'm safe and loved wherever my feet take me.